In vivo validation of Wireless Power Transfer System for Magnetically Controlled Robotic Capsule Endoscopy: Wirelessly Powered, Magnetically Controlled Capsule Endoscopy

 \section{Wirelessly Powered, Magnetically Controlled Capsule Endoscopy}

-The design of endoscopic capsules requires the integration of several complex systems, including locomotion, advanced imaging and sensing, power management, data transmission, and onboard processing units \cite{Cao2024}.
 The focus of this work is on the WPT system and its integration with the MCS.
 These two technologies are crucial in enhancing the functionality and usability of fully untethered capsules, enabling for precise navigation through the gastrointestinal tract and ensuring a continuous power supply without the need for bulky and potentially chemical hazardous batteries.
-Here, we will present a concise survey of the most popular approaches for these two systems.